HadiDMN/Image-Bit-Plane-Processor/README.md

-# 8-Bit Layer Image Processor v:1.0
+# Image Bit Plane Processor

 ## Overview

-The 8-Bit Layer Image Processor is a graphical user interface (GUI) application developed by Hadi DaMaN.
-This program allows users to perform image processing operations, specifically dealing with 8-bit image layers and adding logos to images.
+The Image Bit Plane Processor is a Python-based graphical user interface (GUI) application designed to process and manipulate images in an 8-bit layer format.
+Developed by Hadi Daman, this tool allows users to perform various image processing tasks, such as decomposing images into bit planes, adding logos to images, and combining processed layers into a final composite image.

+## Main Purpose

+The main purpose of the Image Bit Plane Processor is to provide a user-friendly interface for performing intricate operations on images.
+The software primarily focuses on three key functionalities:

+### 1. Decompose Image to Bit Planes

+The application can decompose an input image into its 8-bit binary representation by splitting it into individual bit planes.
+Each bit plane represents a specific bit (0 to 7) of the pixel values, allowing users to analyze and manipulate the image at different levels of granularity.

+### 2. Add Logo to First Layer

+Users can add a logo to the first bit plane of the image.
+The software allows the selection of a logo image, which is then resized to match the dimensions of the loaded image.
+The logo is added to the first layer, providing a way to watermark or customize the original image.

+### 3. Combine Planes to Final Image

+The processed bit planes, whether modified or not, can be combined to generate a final composite image.
+This image represents the culmination of the processing steps, showcasing the effects of adding a logo or other manipulations to the original image.

 ## Features

-- **Select Image:** Load an image from your computer for processing.
+- **User-friendly Interface:** Intuitive GUI for easy interaction.
+- **Image Loading:** Load images in various formats (PNG, JPG, JPEG, BMP).
+- **Bit Plane Decomposition:** Break down images into 8-bit binary planes.
-- **Add Logo to First Layer:** Add a logo to the first layer of the image.
+- **Logo Addition:** Add a logo to the first bit plane of the image.
-- **Process and Save Images:** Combine image layers, add logos, and save the processed images.
-- **About Me:** Learn more about the developer, Hadi DaMaN.
+- **Image Combination:** Combine processed bit planes into a final composite image.
+- **Interactive Notifications:** Informative pop-up messages for user guidance.

 ## Getting Started